ghalex/zebbra/src/components/index.md

 # Theming

 Zebbra has full theming support using [styled-components](https://www.styled-components.com/).
-This component provides a theme to all React components underneath

-To illustrate this, let's create our owen theme.To do that all you have to do is extend our main theme.
+To illustrate this, let's create our own theme.To do that all you have to do is extend our main theme.

 ```js
 import theme from '../main'